vigneshsuryah/angular-pwa-app/README.md

 # Progressive Web App with Angular

 This is sample PWA (Progressive Web App) application with Angular 6. \
-Check out our blog if you want to learn more:

 ## Repo info
 * ```enrollment-reporter-app``` - Angular 6 PWA application (service workers, push notifications enable/send, save photos in localStorage, save API request in cache)